 Highs and lows of a transport planning graduate career

-Planners are usually involved in the earliest stages so it’s often a while before they see projects fully finished and operational.
+Planners are usually involved in the earliest stages of a project or redevelopment so it’s often a while before they see it fully finished and operational.
 Another consideration is that jobs may include working away from home or require relocation.
 On the up side, there is the potential for a high income and, of course, transport planners have a chance to make a noticeable difference to everyone’s daily lives.